Less Stress Can Mean Achieving More for Busy Professionals and Business OwnersJulie Morris, guest blogger

 1. Manage money.
 Finances are a common source of stress for business professionals, so getting things under control can mean alleviating worries.
 Are you constantly putting out financial fires?
 Reconsider your priorities and whether it’s time to up your savings for emergency expenditures.
 Or perhaps you need to tighten your belt and revamp your budget.
 Inc.com offers several suggestions for nipping problems in the bud.

 For instance, you might be able to get a grant to assist you with particular projects or if your business meets special criteria, such as being owned by a woman, veteran or member of a minority.
 Another solution is to evaluate whether you are living above your business income.
 Get your spending in hand and address any issues with your credit.
 It’s smart to repair problems and pay off debt to keep your credit score attractive for when you need more capital down the road.
 Consider contacting a credit repair company to resolve issues properly.

-Keep a schedule.
+5. Keep a schedule.
 In our electronic age, it can be tempting to stay on top of everything, morning, noon and night.
-After all, thanks to the Internet you can check email, make calls and do your work on almost any project from almost any location.
-Because of this advantage, it’s a slippery slope to working almost all the time.
+After all, thanks to the internet you can check email, make calls and do your work on almost any project from almost any location.
+While this is an advantage, it’s a slippery slope to working almost all the time.
 Make sure you set a work schedule, keeping part of your days for tending your personal needs.
 You should spend time with people you love, eat right, exercise and get enough sleep.
 In the long run, you’ll be happier, healthier and more productive.

 6. Less is more.
 Reducing your stress can mean better health and more productivity.
 Address the issues impacting your stress levels and adjust where needed.
 Manage stress better so you can hit the ground running and realize your goals.